Guro & Monings

 Guro and Monings are interested in everything that is alive, fine, sore and strange.
 The daily life, the ordinary and the nearby nourishes our souls with meaning.

 In 1978, Mona came to earth and has since then wondered where she went wrong.
 Mona, or Monings as she is often called, is educated as an art photographer in England and has worked as a photojournalist in Africa.
 Mona lives with her son Olaf, aka the Mini Assistant, in a small, charming house in Helgeroa.
 Photographically, Mona juggles playfully between classic portraiture, documentary and art photography.
-When Mona is photographing, she flips her calf legs while her long red hair flyes to all sides, camera in one hand, reflector in the other and laughter vibrates evenly.
+When Mona is photographing, she flips her calf legs while her long red hair flies to all sides, camera in one hand, reflector in the other and laughter vibrates evenly.
 It may look like it won’t be a single Brugane image, but each time both Guro and Mona are surprised by the result.
-Mona is known for her poetic texts which she writes for her pictures and in September 2018 she published her first book with the team in the Daydreamers.
+Mona is known for her poetic texts which she writes for her pictures and in September 2018 she published her first book with the team in The Daydreamers.
 Death occupies Mona and her greatest dream is to work close to the dying.
 There is so much good help in getting here to earth, but there is a gap which Mona hopes to be able to close, when it comes to the death process.

 In 1981, Guro came the same way Mona came three years before.
 All of her life she has sensed a longing for a place she does not know where to find.
 Guro is a trained photographer from Bilder Nordic School of Photography.
 She lives with her children August and Ludvig in Lørenskog.
 Guro is constantly looking for the real thing in photography.
 For her, man is complete in his perfect imperfection – and this is what she wants to perpetuate.
 Guru’s lyrics are heart-warming and close and in the spring of 2018, she became known as “The Mum Who Sold The iPad” after a post in Aftenposten.
 Guro has a great commitment to the kids growing up today and is passionate about releasing them from both screens and the cluttered system grip.